kieranjol/IFIscripts/README.md

 Most scripts take either a file or a directory as their input, for example `makeffv1.py filename.mov` or `premis.py path/to/folder_of_stuff`.
 (It's best to just drag and drop the folder or filename into the terminal)

 Note: Documentation template has been copied from [mediamicroservices](https://github.com/mediamicroservices/mm)

+## Arrangement ##

+### sipcreator.py ###
+* Accepts one or more directories as input and wraps them up in a directory structure in line with IFI procedures using `moveit.py`.
+* Folders will be stored in an objects directory.
+Directory structure is a parent directory named with a UUID, with three child directories (objects, logs metadata):
+* Checksums are stored for the package and metadata is extracted for the AV material in the objects.
+A log records the major events in the process.
+* Usage for one directory - `sipcreator.py -i /path/to/directory_name -o /path/to/output_folder`
+* Usage for more than one directory - `sipcreator.py -i /path/to/directory_name1 /path/to/directory_name2 -o /path/to/output_folder`

 ## Transcodes ##